-Members are permitted to remain only in Barn Areas where adult volunteers are available for overnight supervision.
+Members are permitted to remain only in barn areas where adult volunteers are available for overnight supervision.
 A member may be required to go home if adult volunteers are unavailable for the area.
 Any youth staying overnight on the MD State Fairgrounds is the responsibility of their parent or designated chaperone and that neither the MD State Fair nor the Baltimore County 4-H Club Fair Association, Inc., can be held liable for subsequent incidents, nor the health or welfare of the youth.

 4-H Members cannot stay overnight without having completed the Health Form, Liability Release & Informed Consent Agreement, and 4-H Youth Code of Conduct.
-These papers need to be mailed to Baltimore County 4-H Fair Association Inc. Attention: Lynne Thomas P.O.
+These papers need to be mailed to Baltimore County 4-H Fair Association Inc. Attention: Lynne Thomas, P.O.
 Box 1008, Sparks, MD 21152.

-Parents and UME Volunteers spending the night must complete and uploaded to the fair entry system the Health Form and Adult Release Form by June 1st.
+Parents and UME Volunteers spending the night must complete and mail the Health Form and Adult Release Form by June 1st.